vegaprotocol/vega/REFACTORING.md

 1. find a tool to highlight hot code path
 2. Bootstrap files for coding style, convention and stuff.
 3. Find the biggest offenders and start from there to build our guideline.
-4. golangci : linters to get more insight on smells.
+4. `golangci` : Use linters to get more insight on smells.